 Three devices that are capable of postural classification are the activPAL (all models), the thigh worn GENEActiv and the ActiGraph (when worn on the waist or thigh).
 The activPAL and ActiGraph are small tri-axial accelerometers that provide information on body posture (i.e., lying, sitting and upright postures such as standing and stepping) using proprietary software algorithms created by the manufacturers.
-Alternatively an open source algorithm is available, based on relative values of the x, y, z vectors, which can be applied to raw acceleration data from a thigh-worn tri-axial accelerometer to provide lying, sitting and standing information (14).
-The method was developed and validated using GENEActiv data (14).
+Alternatively an open source algorithm is available, based on relative values of the x, y, z vectors, which can be applied to raw acceleration data from a thigh-worn tri-axial accelerometer to provide lying, sitting and standing information (20).
+A key recommendation from the 2009 Objective Measurement of Physical Activity Meeting, co-sponsored by the National Institute of Health and American College of Sports Medicine, was that monitor data should be collected and saved as raw signals, with data transformation carried out post processing to facilitate comparisons between output regardless of which monitor is used (2, 7, 9, 28).
+This is only possible if open source algorithms are available for data processing.
+The open source algorithm for classifying posture from a thigh-worn monitor was initially developed by ActivInsights (Activinsights Ltd., Cambridgeshire, UK) for the GENEActiv; to date it has been validated using GENEActiv data, but not with data from other devices (20).

-The activPAL device has been extensively validated in both laboratory and free-living studies (9, 10, 11-13, 15), however very little research has been published on the validity of the waist (1, 5) and thigh worn (18, 19) ActiGraph inclinometer feature and the thigh worn GENEActiv (14).
+The activPAL device has been extensively validated in both laboratory and free-living studies (14, 15, 17-19, 21), however very little research has been published on the validity of the waist (3, 8) and thigh worn (24, 25) ActiGraph inclinometer algorithmand the thigh worn GENEActiv (20).
 Furthermore, the majority of validation studies, including those with the activPAL, have usually involved lying and sitting activities that are not fully representative of daily postures.
 For example, lying in daily life usually involves lying on the back or side with legs sometimes straight and sometimes bent.
 Sitting usually involves different leg positions such as crossed legs or tucked under a chair for example.
 Studies to date have not considered these types of activities in their validation methods.
-One exception is the recently published study by Steeves and colleagues (19) where participants wore the activPAL and the ActiGraph on the thigh whilst completing sitting activities with different leg positions (e.g., sitting with legs crossed at the knee).
+One exception is the recently published study by Steeves and colleagues (25) where participants wore the activPAL and the ActiGraph on the thigh whilst completing sitting activities with different leg positions (e.g., sitting with legs crossed at the knee).
 They found that the activPAL and ActiGraph were highly accurate for some (e.g., sitting with legs crossed), but not all (e.g., sitting on a laboratory stool), sitting activities, To expand our understanding of the accuracy of the devices that are capable of posture classification it is important to include, in validation studies, a wide range of activities that are as representative of daily life as possible.

 Therefore, the purpose of this study was to investigate the accuracy of the activPAL, waist and thigh worn ActiGraph GT3X+ proprietary postural allocation algorithms and the open source thigh postural allocation algorithm (applied to GENEActiv and ActiGraph data).
 Accuracy for identifying a range of lying and sitting positions, representative of daily postures, and light intensity upright activities was examined in a laboratory-based setting.
 Application of the open source postural allocation algorithm to both the GENEActiv and ActiGraph data will enable the assessment of the generalizability of the open source algorithm and comparison of the accuracy of the open source and ActiGraph proprietary algorithm.